-This incredible ingredient is ever present in our day to day lives, if not in a recipe, then you must have spot cream of tartar in the spice aisles in markets and grocery stores.
+How to use cream of tartar?
+This incredible ingredient is ever present in our day to day lives.
+If not in one of your recipes, then you definitely have spotted cream of tartar in the spice aisles in markets and grocery stores.
 Its unassuming appearance won’t give away its many incredible uses, this is why I have decided to take matters into my own hands and (hopefully) open your eyes.

 Know your Stuff: Cream of Tartar